The reversibility property of hide glue for wood applications provides an advantage over other types of glue.

-This provides greater flexibility for not only new jobs, but also for the repair and restoration of old ones.
-Common wood applications that benefit from hide glue’s reversibility property range from the production of musical instruments, furniture and applying veneers of varying sizes and shapes.
+This provides greater flexibility for not only new jobs but also for the repair and restoration of old ones.
+Common wood applications that benefit from hide glue’s reversibility property range from the production of musical instruments and furniture to applying veneers of varying sizes and shapes.

 Hide glue is also compatible with wood stains.
-Once other liquid glues touch raw wood, the pores are filled and the glue cannot be removed.
+Once other liquid glues touch raw wood, the pores are filled, and the glue cannot be removed.
 As a result, wood stains cannot penetrate evenly.
 This is the reason for inconsistent stain finishes on wood projects assembled with modern glue.
 Hide glue, in contrast, is water soluble and can be completely removed using a hot wet cloth.
 Once the hide glue is removed, the wood stain will penetrate the wood uniformly.